-Kelvin Bell, a former member of the University of Iowa football team, is in his second year as a graduate assistant coach with the Hawkeyes.
+Kelvin Bell, a former member of the University of Iowa football team, is in his third year as a graduate assistant coach with the Hawkeyes.
 He assists with the Iowa special teams.

 Bell joined the Iowa staff after serving as an assistant coach at Trinity International University, where he served as the offensive line coach and run game coordinator in 2011.
 Two of his offensive linemen earned all-conference honors in 2011.

 Bell served two seasons (2008-09) as offensive line coach at Wayne State College in Wayne, Neb.
 He helped lead the Wildcats to their first-ever appearance in the NCAA Division II playoffs in 2008 while posting a two-year record of 17-6.
-In two seasons at Wayne State, Bell coached five offensive linemen who went on to earn all-conference, all-region and All-American honors.
+Bell coached five offensive linemen who went on to earn all-conference, all-region and All-American honors.

 Before coaching at WSC, Bell coached the offensive line at Cornell College for two seasons (2006-2007).
 He gained his first coaching experience at Regina HS in Iowa City (2004-06), where he served as junior high coach, varsity weight room supervisor, and assistant varsity coach.
 Regina earned its first-ever state football championship in 2005 after reaching the semifinals in 2004.